a227799770055/Expense_tracker/README.md

 * You can edit (or delete)  a expense and record name, category, date and amount.
 * All expenses can be classified by category.
 * All expenses can be sorted by date and amount.

+### You can also run the website at this url: https://stormy-ridge-35319.herokuapp.com